Skip to Content

 Major Medical Emergencies

-Although there are parts of the Tour de Mont Blanc that are wild and take you well away from civilization, which is part of the attractions of the walk, you are never more than a few hours walk from a hut or a town or a village in the valley that you could get down to if you had a serious medical emergency.
-The Tour de Mont Blanc is a strenuous walk in parts, but nothing to put you off if you’re generally healthy and with a moderate level of fitness.
+However, you are never more than a few hours walk from a hut or a town or a village in the valley that you could get down to if you had a serious medical emergency.
+The Tour de Mont Blanc is a strenuous walk in parts.
+It’s nothing to put you off if you’re generally healthy and with a moderate level of fitness.

-The Tour de Mont Blanc can be a strenuous walk, especially if you take the whole 12 days in one go, but if you are aware of the potential health hazards and take reasonable precautions, you should have an enjoyable trek as we did.
+The Tour de Mont Blanc can be a strenuous walk, especially if you take the whole 12 days in one go.
+If you are aware of the potential health hazards and take reasonable precautions, you should have an enjoyable trek as we did.

 FREE Tour de Mont Blanc Packing Guide